dotnet/csharpstandard/standard/variables.md

 #### §ref-span-safety-constructor-invocations Constructor invocations

-A `new` expression that invokes a constructor obeys the same rules as a method invocation (§ref-span-safety-method-invocation) that is considered to return the type being constructed.
+A `new` expression that invokes a constructor obeys the same rules as a method invocation (§ref-span-safety-function-invocation) that is considered to return the type being constructed.

 #### §ref-span-safety-limitations Limitations on reference variables